CAKEbuilder/dbserver-mobile/readme.md

-Show hours played and league experience for all players in the game you're in.
-Works in public servers, MM, ect.
+tool for MM and public servers. shows hours played and league experience for all players in the game you're in.

 # setup instructions
 * save the files to a folder anywhere on your computer